DeeEmm/DIY-Flow-Bench/README.md

 Project Status
 ==============

 The project is currently working towards a version 1 release.
-At present there is no stable development version but the original aplha release is available from the master branch.
+At present there is no stable development version but the original alpha release is available from the master branch.

+The current status of the project can be viewed on the Version 1 project page https://github.com/DeeEmm/DIY-Flow-Bench/projects/1

 Roadmap